-While you can start growing warm season plants now here in Florida, I would personally recommend starting them indoors for the first couple months of the year.
-Eggplant, peppers, and tomatoes do well indoors with a grow light and can be transplanted easily (unlike cucumbers and beans that are much more sensitive).
+While you can start growing warm-season plants now here in Florida, I would personally recommend starting them indoors for the first couple of months of the year.
+Eggplant, peppers, and tomatoes do well indoors with a grow light and can be transplanted easily (unlike cucumbers and beans which are much more sensitive).
 I typically start mine indoors for a month or two before transplanting outdoors.
 Check out How to Start Seeds Indoors to learn more.
 And I use biodegradable seed starter trays.
-The benefit of starting your warm season plants earlier in the year is to prolong their growing season.
+The benefit of starting your warm-season plants earlier in the year is to prolong their growing season.
 It starts to get pretty hot mid-year.

 One of my favorites to grow in January is Sugar Snap Peas.
 You can snap these right off the vine and pop them in your mouth.
 The cooler weather adds to their sweet, crisp flavor.
 These are great on a salad.

 While January is a great time to plant in Florida, it’s also a good time to get a frost blanket if you don’t have one already.
 Check out the post Protect Your Plants from the Cold to learn more about keeping your plants warm.
 There are maybe a dozen times during the season where I pull mine out to cover my plants, typically during December through March.